WLenhard/cNORM/cran-comments.md

 ## Resubmission
-This is a minor release of an existing package.
+This is a medium release of an existing package.
 In this version I have:

+*    extended the statistical modelling
 *    fixed bugs in computeWeights function
-*    revised cnorm.betabinomial to handle large scales
-*    updated vignettes
+*    updated vignettes and wrote a new one
-*    The outdated link to NHANES was corrected in the man page

 ## Test environments